cusp-london/cusp-london.github.io/Upcoming_Events.md

 Keynote presentation: Visualization from Digital Humanities Perspective Introduced by Professor Stuart Dunn, Head of Digital Humanities, King's College London

-What Data Visualization Reveals: Elizabeth Palmer Peabody and the Work of Knowledge Production, Professor Lauren F. Klein, Emory University
+What Data Visualization Reveals: Elizabeth Palmer Peabody and the Work of Knowledge Production, Professor Lauren F. Klein, Emory University<br>
 Q&A and Refreshments

 <b>Wednesday 14th September 2022, 12:00-17:00 BST</b> Lunch and networking followed by: